History of Kiribati: British Western Pacific Territories

-The British Western Pacific Territories (BWPT) were administered by a High Commissioner resident in Fiji until 1952, then in Honiara.
+The BWPT were administered by a High Commissioner resident in Fiji until 1952, then in Honiara.

 A Resident Commissioner, Charles Swayne, was appointed in 1893 following the protectorate on the Gilbert group and on the Ellice group becoming formal and effective in 1892.
 The protectorate's headquarters was established on Tarawa in 1896, where Resident Commissioner William Telfer Campbell presided from 1896 until 1908.
 The headquarters were then moved to Ocean Island (now Banaba), and continued upon the transition to a Crown Colony.
 This move in headquarters arose from the operations of the Pacific Phosphate Company resulting in good shipping connections to Ocean Island, and in any case the role of the British colonial authorities emphasised the procurement of labour for the mining and shipping of phosphate and keeping order among the workers.

 Ocean Island (now Banaba) was included in the protectorate in 1900 and then in the colony in 1916.
 In the same year, Fanning Island and Washington Island were included in it together with the islands of the Union Islands (now Tokelau).

 In 1916, the administration of the BWTP changed as the islands became a Crown Colony on 12 January 1916.
 But the new colony remained under the jurisdiction of BWTP until 1971.